Walter Noll

-Walter Noll (January 7, 1925 – June 6, 2017) was a mathematician, and Professor Emeritus at Carnegie Mellon University.
+Walter Noll (January 7, 1925 – June 6, 2017) was a German mathematician, and Professor Emeritus at Carnegie Mellon University.
 He is best known for developing mathematical tools of classical mechanics, thermodynamics, and continuum mechanics.

 Biography

 Born in Berlin, Weimar Germany, Noll had his school education in a suburb of Berlin.
 In 1954, Noll earned a Ph.D. in Applied Mathematics from Indiana University Bloomington in 1954 under Clifford Truesdell.

 His thesis "On the Continuity of the Solid and Fluid States" was published both in Journal of Rational Mechanics and Analysis and in one of Truesdell's books.
 Noll thanks Jerald Ericksen for his critical input to the thesis.

 Noll has served as a visiting professor at the Johns Hopkins University, the University of Karlsruhe, the Israel Institute of Technology, the Institut National Polytechnique de Lorraine in Nancy, the University of Pisa, the University of Pavia, and the University of Oxford.

 In 2012 he became a fellow of the American Mathematical Society.
 Noll died on June 6, 2017, at the age of 92.